-During the year ended January 31, 2021, we issued 2020-A VIE asset backed notes resulting in net proceeds to us of approximately \$238.5 million, net of transaction costs.
+During the year ended January 31, 2021, we issued 2020-A VIE asset-backed notes resulting in net proceeds to us of approximately \$238.5 million, net of transaction costs.
 The proceeds from the 2020-A VIE asset-backed notes were used to pay down the balance of the Company's Revolving Credit Facility outstanding at the time of issuance and for other general corporate purposes.
-During the year ended January 31, 2020, we issued 2019-A VIE and 2019-B VIE asset-backed notes resulting in net proceeds to us of approximately \$862.0 million, net of transaction costs and restricted cash held by the Issuer, which were used to pay down the balance of the Company's Revolving Credit Facility outstanding at the time of issuance and for other general corporate purposes.
+During the year ended January 31, 2021, we retired \$85.8 million aggregate principal amount of our Senior Notes in connection with a tender offer, resulting in a payment on extinguishment of debt of \$84.3 million, net of transaction costs paid.

 Share Repurchase Program.
-On December 14, 2021, our Board of Directors approved a stock repurchase program pursuant to which we had the authorization to repurchase up to \$150 million of our outstanding common stock.
-The stock repurchase program expires on December 14, 2022.
-For the year ended January 31, 2022, we repurchased 2,603,479 shares of our common stock at an average weighted cost per share of \$22.61 for an aggregate amount of \$58.9 million.
+On December 14, 2021, our Board of Directors approved a stock repurchase program pursuant to which we had the authorization to repurchase up to \$150.0 million of our outstanding common stock.
+The stock repurchase program expired on December 14, 2022.
+For the year ended January 31, 2023, we settled the repurchase of 3,462,848 shares of our common stock at an average weighted cost per share of \$20.70 for an aggregate amount of \$71.7 million.